Depra-Inc/Ecs.Hybrid/Docs/README.md

   and it will be converted to **Entity** after spawn.
 - **Extensibility**: Flexible architecture for extending functionality according to your needs.
 - **Entities-like**: This library is similar to **Unity.Entities** conversion workflow.
-- **Lightweight**: This library is lightweight and has single dependency.
+- **Lightweight**: The library contains a small amount of code and has only one dependency.
 - **Declarative**: You can control your component values within the **Unity Inspector**.

 ## 📥 Installation